A Summary of European Pre-History

 first farming culture of northern Europe, ranging from the

-Netherlands, to Poland, encompassing both proto-Germanic and
+Netherlands, to Poland, which likely encompassed both the proto-Germanic and

 especially the Michelsberg culture of southern Germany and